Chapter 15 Presentation of simulation results

 15.3 Modeling

 Simulations are designed experiments, often with a full factorial structure.
-We can therefore leverage classic means for analyzing such full factorial experiment.
-In particular, we in effect model how a performance measure varies as a function of the different experimental factors.
-We can use regression or other modeling to do this.
+We can therefore leverage classic means for analyzing such full factorial experiments.
+In particular, we can use regression to summarize how a performance measure varies as a function of the different experimental factors.

-First, in the language of a full factor experiment, we might be interested in the “main effects” or “interaction effects.”
-A main effect is whether, averaging across the other factors in our experiment, a factor of interest systematically impacts our peformance measure.
-When we look at a main effect, the other factors help ensure our main effect is generalizable: if we see a trend when we average over the other varying aspects, then we can state that for a host of simulation contexts, grouped by levels of our main effect, we see a trend.
+First, in the language of a full factor experiment, we might be interested in the “main effects” and the “interaction effects.”
+A main effect is whether, averaging across the other factors in our experiment, a factor of interest systematically impacts performance.
+When we look at a main effect, the other factors help ensure our main effect is generalizable: if we see a trend when we average over the other varying aspects, then we can state that our finding is relevant across the host of simulation contexts explored, rather than being an idioscynratic aspect of a specific scenario.

-For example, consider the Bias of biserial correlation estimate from an extreme groups design example from above.
-Visually, we see that most factors appear to matter for bias, but we might want to get a sense of how much.
-In particular, does the the population vs sample cutoff option matter, on average, for bias?
+For example, consider the bias of the biserial correlation estimates from above.
+Visually, we see that several factors appear to impact bias, but we might want to get a sense of how much.
+In particular, does the population vs sample cutoff option matter, on average, for bias, across all the simulation factors considered?
+We can fit a regression model to see:

 options(scipen = 5)